junit-pioneer/junit-pioneer/CONTRIBUTING.md

 It helps with writing parallel tests for them if they do not change global state until the configuration is verified.
 That particularly applies to "store in beforeEach - restore in afterEach"-extensions!
 If they fail after "store", they will still "restore" and thus potentially create a race condition with other tests.

+### Tests

+The name of test classes _must_ end with `Tests`, otherwise Gradle will ignore them.
+The name of nested classes which are used as test fixture for executing Jupiter should end with `TestCases`, even when they only contain a single test method.

+#### Assertions

+All tests shall use [AssertJ](https://assertj.github.io/doc/)'s assertions and not the ones built into Jupiter:

+* more easily discoverable API
+* more detailed assertion failures

+Yes, use it even if Jupiter's assertions are as good or better (c.f. `assertTrue(bool)` vs `assertThat(bool).isTrue()`) - that will spare us the discussion which assertion to use in a specific case.

+Pioneer now has its own assertions for asserting not directly executed tests.
+This means asserting `ExecutionResults`.
+We can divide those kinds of assertions into two categories: test case assertions and test suite assertions.
+ - Test case assertions are the ones where you assert a single test, e.g.: it failed with an exception or succeeded.
+ For those, use the assertions that begin with `hasSingle...`, e.g.: `hasSingleSucceededTest()`.
+ - Test suite assertions are the ones where you assert multiple tests and their outcomes, e.g.: three tests started, two failed, one succeeded.
+ For those, use the assertions that begin with `hasNumberOf...`, e.g.: `hasNumberOfFailedTests(1)`.

+Do not mix the two - while technically correct (meaning you _can_ write `hasNumberOfFailedTests(3).hasSingleSucceededTest()`) it is better to handle them separately.

 ### Documentation